 Error Code 102

 Without a network connection, a smart TV is just a normal TV.
-Without it, you won’t be able to use the web browser, play YouTube videos, or stream online content via apps like Netflix, Apple TV, Prime Video, Disney+, etc. If your TV can’t connect to the Samsung server, you’ll get Error code 102.
-There could be various reasons why your TV doesn’t have a stable internet connection.
+Without it, you won’t be able to use the web browser, play YouTube videos, or stream online content via apps like Netflix, Apple TV, Prime Video, Disney+, etc. If your TV can’t connect to the Samsung server, you’ll get an error message.

-To make Samsung TV Error code 102 disappear, try the following workarounds.
+To make this error disappear, try the following workarounds.

-1. Set up the DNS server settings manually.
-Go to Settings > General > Network > Network Status > IP Settings > and change DNS settings manually to 8.8.8.8. or 8.8.4.4. samsung tv dns server address
+• Set up the DNS server settings manually.
+Go to Settings > General > Network > Network Status > IP Settings > and change DNS settings manually to 8.8.8.8. or 8.8.4.4.samsung tv dns server address

 1. Navigate to Settings > Support > Self Diagnosis and Reset Smart Hub.